barihari/design-portfolio/content/portfolio/project-4.md

       click-through rates by 14% and conversion rates by 10%.

-      *   Accordingto Forrester Research, 54% of retailers reported recommendation engines as the key driver of the average order value in customer purchases.
+      *   According to Forrester Research, 54% of retailers reported recommendation engines as the key driver of the average order value in customer purchases.